Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README.md

    - [Optional] if you are a tenant admin, and agree to grant the admin consent to the web api, select **Grant admin consent for {your tenant domain}**.
 If you don't do it, users will be presented a consent screen enabling them to consent to using the web api.
 1. Select the **Expose an API** section, and:
+  - The first thing that we need to do is to declare the unique resource URI that the clients will be using to obtain access tokens for this Api.
+To declare an resource URI, follow the following steps:
+    - Click Set next to the Application ID URI to generate a URI that is unique for this app.
+    - For this sample, accept the proposed Application ID URI (api://{clientId}) by selecting Save.
    - Select **Add a scope**
-   - Change the Application ID URI to the https pattern, [check AzureADandPersonalMicrosoftAccount restrictions](https://docs.microsoft.com/en-us/azure/active-directory/develop/supported-accounts-validation), (https://{tenant-domain}/{app-name}) and select **Save and Continue**.
    - Enter the following parameters
      - for **Scope name** use `access_as_user`
      - Keep **Admins and users** for **Who can consent**